What does it mean to be Presbyterian?

 Christian worship joyfully ascribes all praise and honor, glory, and power to the triune God.
 In worship, the people of God acknowledge God present in the world and in their lives.
 As they respond to God’s claim and redemptive action in Jesus Christ, believers are transformed and renewed.
 In worship, the faithful offer themselves to God and are equipped for God’s service in the world.

 Presbyterians strongly support mission activities.
 When a special alert goes out to churches telling of a natural disaster, they contribute to immunizations and relief supplies.
 Attendance triples at church suppers when a missionary speaks about work in Asia or Africa.
-When things heat up in Zaire, special prayers are offered.
+When conflict arises in or between countries, special prayers are offered.
 When Bibles are needed in the language of a group of new believers, Presbyterians arrange for translation and printing.
 When soup kitchens need staffing, prisoners need visiting, refugees need to be resettled, Presbyterians are there.

 Every day, in many ways and in more than 80 countries around the world, including the United States, Presbyterians engage in mission.
 Why?
 Because we have always been a church in mission, believing that at its core the church exists for the mission that flows from the very heart of God.